allegro/allegro.tech/_posts/2016-08-01-the-ios-bug-chase.md

 like the obvious owner of `GEOResourceManifestConfiguration`.
 `GeoServices.framework` is a private system framework, no wonder I have never heard of it before.
-So I tried to inspect the `GeoServices` dynamic library using Hopper.
-I used `GEOResourceManifestManager` as a symbols filter and Hopper showed a bunch of `GEOResourceManifestManager` methods.
+So I tried to inspect the `GeoServices` dynamic library using Hooper.
+I used `GEOResourceManifestManager` as a symbols filter and Hooper showed a bunch of `GEOResourceManifestManager` methods.
 One of them was the method:

 ```objc